Writer-in-Residence

 year.
 Writers who served a shorter term due to funding shortfalls are marked with an asterisk.
 If a year is

 omitted, the program was on hiatus during that time.
-The current term ends on April 30 and the next Writer-in-Residence will begin on October 1, 2022.
+The current term ends on April 30 and the next Writer-in-Residence will begin on October 1 of current year.

 1985 - Sandra Birdsell